Sujato-Dutta/Sales-Data-Analysis-Project/README.md

 ### Dashboard Link: https://app.powerbi.com/groups/me/reports/c032bcac-af24-400d-b3ca-c077bdefff84/458902675c67238ad8a4?experience=power-bi

-## Problem Statement:
+### Problem Statement:
 This data analysis was done for the company ElectroHub which deals in electronics,footwear,clothing,home appliances,accessories,kitchenware etc.
-They provided me with the store dataset in excel format and wanted me to answer the following questions for them- 1)Top/Bottom 5 product by Sales/Profit/Quantity Sold.
+They provided me with the store dataset in excel format and wanted me to answer the following questions for them -

+1.Top/Bottom 5 product by Sales/Profit/Quantity Sold.

 2) How do sales trends vary over time (daily, monthly, quarterly, annually) ?

 3) Show relationship between sales & profit.

 4) Compare sales/profit/quantity sold between any two periods selected by the user.

 5) Average discount offered in each discount category.

 6) Total number of orders.

 7) Show Sales/Profit/Discount/Net Sales/All remaining fields for each order that could be filtered using visual filters.
 (Product/Date/Customer ID/Promotion Categories)

 8) Show sales by different cities.

 ### Steps followed